Table of Contents

-As an SEO who works with a lot of local clients, one of the strategies that has really become important for our clients is the ability to add reviews to their website (and by extension star ratings), that show up in the search result listings.
-They way we achieve this is by using schema.
+One of the strategies that has really become important for our clients is the ability to add reviews to their website (and by extension star ratings), that show up in the search result listings.
+They way we achieve this is by using Schema.
 Using schema markup code has a number of benefits, and having star ratings as rich snippets show up in the search results can greatly improve CTR and trust.

 It’s been around a while, and there are a load of tutorials online on how to do it.
 Below I show two simple ways.
-One for the non techies (no code), and one for those who are happy to insert a bit of code, which is really easy also.
+One for the non techies (no code), and one for those who are happy to insert a bit of code, which is also really easy.

 Below is an example: